Eczbek/xieite/docs/types/List/1/Slice.md

 &nbsp;

 Selects a "slice" from the stored list of types.
+Allows indices out of bounds and in any order.

 &nbsp;